|A. Sarah Hreha

 Laureates of the Gruber Neuroscience Prize:

-· 2005: Masakazu Konishi and Eric Knudsen, for work on the neural basis of sound localization
+- 2005: Masakazu Konishi and Eric Knudsen, work on the neural basis of sound localization

 The Prize recipients are chosen by the Neuroscience Selection Advisory Board.
 Its members are:

-Susan Amara, NIH/NIMH (Chair); Frances Jensen, University of Pennsylvania; Tirin Moore, Stanford University; Anthony Phillips, University of British Columbia; Angela Roberts, University of Cambridge; Joshua Sanes, Harvard University; and Carla Shatz, Stanford University.
+Susan Amara, NIH/NIMH (Chair); Frances Jensen, University of Pennsylvania; Eric Nestler, Icahn School of Medicine at Mount Sinai; Anthony Phillips, University of British Columbia; Angela Roberts, University of Cambridge; Joshua Sanes, Harvard University; and Carla Shatz, Stanford University.

 * * *